zarpafantasma/corpus_rythmos/md conversion testing/004-Time_Scale_Rescaling.md

 **Appendix B: JWST Empirical Validation of Time-Scale Rescaling**

 The recent deployment of the James Webb Space Telescope (JWST) has revealed a population of unexpectedly massive galaxies at high redshifts ($z\  > \ 10$).
-Under the standard $\Lambda$CDM cosmological model, assuming a linear progression of cosmic time, these structures appear too massive to have formed within the available temporal window, creating a profound tension in modern astrophysics.
+Under the standard $\Lambda\text{CDM}$ cosmological model, assuming a linear progression of cosmic time, these structures appear too massive to have formed within the available temporal window, creating a profound tension in modern astrophysics.
 The Rhythmic Multiscale Transport (RTM) framework provides a natural resolution: at high redshifts, the universe existed in a more \"coherent\" topological state ($\alpha > \ 1$), accelerating the dynamics of structure formation.

 **B.1 Heuristic Analysis (Point-Estimate Observation)**

 We compiled a catalog of 55 high-redshift galaxies from recent JWST surveys (JADES, CEERS, UNCOVER, GLASS).
 By defining an \"Acceleration Factor\" required to reconcile the observed stellar masses with the theoretical specific star formation rate limits, we extracted the implied coherence exponent ($\alpha$) for each galaxy.

-The initial point-estimate analysis demonstrates that 44% of the cataloged galaxies (24 out of 55) strictly exceed standard $\Lambda$CDM limits.
+The initial point-estimate analysis demonstrates that 44% of the cataloged galaxies (24 out of 55) strictly exceed standard $\Lambda\text{CDM}$ limits.
 Averaging these direct observations yields an apparent exponent of $\alpha = \ 1.33\  \pm 0.30$ ($p\  < \ 0.0001$).
 While visually compelling, relying solely on point-estimates in high-redshift astrophysics can be susceptible to observational artifacts, necessitating a more rigorous statistical treatment.

 **B.2 Rigorous Probabilistic Validation (Monte Carlo & Bias Correction)**